UCLComputerScience/uclcs-ugy1-summerwelcome/README.md

 # Welcome to UCL Computer Science!
 Here you will find a number of self-study activities created for incoming Undergraduate Computer Science students at UCL.

+The first is an introduction to Data Visualisation.
+Its purpose is to give you some insight into one of the many ways that the skills you will learn on your undergraduate course can be used in 'real' life.

-The first is an introduction to Algorithms.
+The second is an introduction to Algorithms.
 The purpose of this activity is to give you some first insights into one of the fundamental topics you will learn during your first year undergraduate degree programme (COMP0005 - Algorithms).

-The second is an introduction to Data Visualisation.
-Its purpose is to give you some insight into one of the many ways that the skills you will learn on your undergraduate course can be used in 'real' life.
+While you could do the activities in any order, if you have never used Jupyter or Python you might find it easier to start with the data visualisation activity.

 ## Getting started
 These activities use a cloud service Jupyter notebook.